aasisodiya/go/golang-general/golang-basics/README.md

 - By Pausing using `time.Sleep(1*time.Second)`, **This is not recommended in real programs and should be avoided**
 - By using Wait Group, for which we use `"sync"` package
+- Try to pass shared variables in argument to the go routine function in order to avoid issues related to referencing.

 ```go
 package main